 - Stop the alleged perpetrator from stalking the alleged victim

 - Order either or both parties to stop harassing the other

 - Award attorney fees and other costs to either party

 - Order either or both parties to receive psychological or psychiatric treatment

-In either case, once the petition for the TPO is filed, the person who filed it goes before a judge.
+In either case, once the petition for the TPO is filed in DeKalb County, the person who filed it goes before a judge at a TPO hearing.
 They determine the validity of the petition, called an ex parte order.
 If the person accused (the respondent) lives in the same home as the petitioner, they will be granted some time to gather their belongings before being removed, if it is deemed the respondent will be served with the order.
 The respondent must stay out of the home, and follow all other orders given in the TPO, until the formal hearing.

 At the formal hearing, which is held within 30 days of the ex parte order, the petitioner bears the burden of proof that the respondent committed a domestic crime, and that it will continue unless a permanent protective order is enforced.
 There is no jury; a judge decides the case alone.
 They should base their decision on evidence presented.
 If there is not sufficient evidence, the case will likely be thrown out.

 Violating a TPO, either before the formal hearing or after the TPO is made permanent, carries consequences.
 The violation alone is a misdemeanor, punishable by a fine of up to $1,000 and/or up to 1 year in jail, as stated in Georgia Code Section 16-5-95.
 However, if you have a TPO against you for stalking and violate said order by stalking the petitioner again, you now have to deal with the charge of stalking, along with violating the TPO.
 To minimize the possibility of violating an ex parte order or making any crucial mistakes during a TPO hearing, be sure to retain the services of a DeKalb County lawyer who could provide the legal representation necessary for rendering a favorable resolution.